 Beyond HSBC, Ed is the Deputy Chairman of the Hong Kong Federation of Insurers, and the Chairman of the Life Insurance Council.
 He is also a member of the Economic Policy Committee and Financial & Treasury Services Committee of The Hong Kong General Chamber of Commerce.
 He is a Governor of the Matilda International Hospital and the Chairman of the City Mental Health Alliance HK.
 He holds a BA (Hons) from University of Durham, UK and a MBA from University of Chicago Booth School.
 Ed is also a Chartered Insurer of the Chartered Insurance Institute.

-Head of Funds Business, Hong Kong & China, J.P.
+Head of AM Hong Kong, Head of Hong Kong Funds and Institutional Business, J.P.
 Morgan Asset Management

-Elisa obtained a Master of Business Administration degree from Imperial College, University of London and a Bachelor of Engineering (Information Engineering) degree from the Chinese University of Hong Kong.
+Elisa holds a Master of Business Administration degree from Imperial College, University of London and a Bachelor of Engineering (Information Engineering) degree from the Chinese University of Hong Kong.

 Blair Pickerell has had over 35 years of experience in the business world in Asia, particularly in the investment management industry.
 He is presently semi-retired and serving on a number of boards and advisory bodies.